 I note that to facilitate this change of use, the chain link fence has been removed from the southern boundary between the land and the car park and the area has been cleared of overgrown vegetation and resurfaced with new lawn turf.
-Picnic tables were also installed at the time of my first site visit (06.08.2018) but have since been removed over the winter months.
+Picnic tables were also installed at the time of my first site visit (06.08.2018) but have since been removed over the winter months (although I note from correspondence from surrounding residents that these tables may have been reinstated following periods of warm weather recently).
 The principle of using this land as a beer garden with picnic tables positioned on the land in summer months is considered to be acceptable, the land with or without the tables will read as a part of the pub unit and retains the sense of openness surrounding the building, respecting the setting of the surrounding listed assets and the character and appearance of the Conservation Area.